 Collaborative efforts to create and implement science-based solutions have played a key role in improving the fishery.
 In California, fishermen, scientists and regulators continue to work together to find innovative solutions that are environmentally and economically sustainable.
 Through these collaborations, we have an opportunity to lead the way in finding science-based solutions that can be adopted by some of the exporting countries to reduce these impacts on a global scale.

-Stay tuned…in the upcoming weeks we will be adding transcripts from our interviews with the experts.
 A list of experts who contributed is available on our “Meet the Experts” page.

 NOTE: For the purposes of this project, we will focus on gear used to fish swordfish off the California coast by California vessels (harpoon, large-mesh drift gillnet, and buoy gear).